lenincompres/DOM.create/README.md

 And selectors containing underscores (\_) are interpreted as periods (.).
 In this sense *button_warning:* becomes *button.warning*.

-Lastly
+Lastly,

 ### Method 4
-Instead of *style:*, you may use *css:* in a DOM.create structural model to indicate CSS styles that will apply **only** to this and child elements.
+Instead of *style:*, you may use a *css:* property in your structural.
+This CSS styles will be applied **only** to this element and its children.

 ```javascript
 document.body.create({